Chloe Ferry: Career

+On 17 February 2015, it was announced that Chloe Ferry had joined the cast of Geordie Shore making her debut in the tenth series.
 On 30 June 2015, Ferry appeared in an episode of Sun, Sex and Suspicious Parents where her family followed her to Sunny Beach, Bulgaria.
-On 17 February 2015, it was announced that Ferry had joined the cast of Geordie Shore making her debut in the tenth series.
 On 13 January 2017, Ferry entered the Celebrity Big Brother house taking part in the nineteenth series.
 She was evicted a week later.
 Ferry also appeared in the second series of Super Shore in 2016 for one episode with another Geordie Shore cast member, Kyle Christie.

 Personal life

 Ferry was in a relationship with Geordie Shore co-star Sam Gowland from 2017 to 2019.
 In July 2020, Ferry announced that she is bisexual.